 Instructions

-- Place pie crust into 9 inch pie plate
+- Place the pie crust into 9 inch pie plate.

-- In large bowl toss together apples, brown sugar, granulated sugar, cinnamon.
+- In a large bowl toss together the apples, brown sugar, granulated sugar and cinnamon.
 Sprinkle with flour to coat apples.
-Pile into pie crust.
+Spread into pie crust piling the apple mixture high.

-- To make crisp topping.
-In separate bowl mix together flour, oatmeal, brown sugar, cinnamon and salt.
+- In a separate bowl mix together flour, oatmeal, brown sugar, cinnamon and salt.

-- Cut the butter in using a pastry blender or fork blend until crumbly.
-Do not over blend.
+- Cut the butter in using a pastry blender or fork, blend until coarse crumbs.
+Do not over blend, you want chunks of crumble mixture.

-- Sprinkle evenly over apples.
+- Sprinkle evenly over the apples.
 I layered it on quite thick.

 Nutrition